-He had Sublime Exhibition at Quintessence Gallery in 2011 commonly acknowledged to have been the launching point for Alimi where he exhibited the Carnival series, Living Spaces and Urban Congestion series, Alimi describes this series as a means of “pinning down and document an era in this city which is eroding by excessive infrastructure development.
+He had ‘Sublime Exhibition’ at Quintessence Gallery in 2011, commonly acknowledged to have been the launching point for Alimi, where he exhibited the Carnival series, Living Spaces and Urban Congestion series.
+Alimi describes this series as a means of “pinning down and documenting an era in this city which is eroding due to excessive infrastructure development.”

-In 2012 Alimi exhibited Anonymous a charity exhibition for the EbunOluwa Foundation founded by Chief Mrs. Aino Ternstedt Oni-Okpaku.
+In 2012 Alimi exhibited ‘Anonymous’, a charity exhibition for the EbunOluwa Foundation founded by Chief Mrs. Aino Ternstedt Oni-Okpaku.
 The foundation is a humanitarian organization and has been offering hope in various homes and centers.
 The home also provides assistance to abandoned children who are physically and mentally challenged.